-Because of the competitive environment facing retailers, we face pricing pressure from customers, particularly high-volume retailer store customers, who have increasingly sought to obtain pricing concessions or better trade terms.
-These concessions or terms could reduce our margins.
+Because of the competitive retail environment, we face pricing pressure from our retail customers and customers selling through other channels, particularly high-volume retail customers including, internet based retailers, who have increasingly sought to obtain pricing concessions or better trade terms that could reduce our margins.
 Furthermore, if we are unable to maintain price or trade terms acceptable to our customers, they could increase product purchases from competitors and reduce purchases from us, which would harm our sales and profitability.